anhpls/Tag-N-Trac-Project/README.md

 ## 🤝 Contributions

-Currently under private development by Andy and Akatsuki at Tag-N-Trac.
-Open-source contributions may be considered in the future.
+Currently under private development by Andy and Anh at Tag-N-Trac.

 ---